 This Indian Chicken Pakora/pakoda tastes great on its own with simple ketchup or mint chutney.
 And it also tastes great with a cup of tea/ coffee.
 This Street Style Chicken Pakoda is a kid-friendly snack and it can also be a perfect starter for any party, get-together, or potlucks.
-To enjoy it as a nonveg platter, serve it with Pressure Cooker Chicken Biryani, raita, and cucumber salad.
-To make a combo meal, serve it with hot white, Vegetable Sambar, and Tomato Rasam.
+To enjoy it as a nonveg platter, serve it with Chicken Biryani, raita, and cucumber salad.
+To make a combo meal, serve it with hot white, Sambar, and Rasam.

 Looking for different chicken recipes to cook for your next meal or a party?
 Then you could also check this collection of Indian Chicken Dry and Semi Gravy Recipes to enjoy with your family and loved ones.

-Chicken Pakora Recipe Video
+Chicken Pakora Recipe video

 - 500 gm, Chicken Breast, cut into small chunks